-- Students are to remain in their assigned seats for the entire ride; - Students are not permitted to eat or drink on the bus.
+- Students are to remain in their seats for the entire ride; - Cell phones and other electronic devices are not to be used on the bus and follow the same disciplinary actions as use in school.
+(See pages 11-12.)
+The taking of pictures and/or videos on the bus is strictly prohibited. - Students are not permitted to eat or drink on the bus.
 This includes gum chewing, candy, water bottles, etc. Littering is not to occur either; - Students are not permitted to use profanity or foul language on the bus; - Students are not permitted to scream or make excessive noise on the bus; - Students are not to be disrespectful or confrontational with the driver.
 Bus drivers deserve the same level of respect as do teachers and other staff members; - Students must keep their hands and bodies inside the bus at all times; - Students are not permitted to throw objects or spit out of the window; - Students are not permitted to throw or shoot objects on the bus; - Vandalism is not permitted on the bus.
-This includes writing on bus seats (floors, ceilings, sides, and windows) and/or ripping/cutting bus seats; and - Fighting and horseplay are not permitted on the bus. - Cell phones and other electronic devices are not to be used on the bus and follow the same disciplinary actions as use in school.
-(See page 13.)
+This includes writing on bus seats (floors, ceilings, sides, and windows) and/or ripping/cutting bus seats; and - Fighting and horseplay are not permitted on the bus.